 Yes, you can use regular drywall in your garage.
 But there are some things you have to consider.
-Standard panels are usually constructed to be non-moisture-resistant; this means that it is not ideal to be placed in a room with an air system.
+Standard panels are usually constructed to not be moisture resistant.
+This means that it is not ideal to be placed in a room with an air system.

 This is because it can easily develop mold and weaken its integrity due to moisture, as these types of panels are reinforced with paper coating.

 Upgrading your garage to drywall entails a lot of benefits.
-Some of these upgrades can literally save your life, while some help improves the overall aesthetics and raise the property's value.
-Below are a list of what drywalling your garage will do to it.
+Some of these upgrades can literally save your life, while some help improve the overall aesthetics and raise the property's value.
+Below is a list of what drywalling your garage will do to it.

-Because of the bright white surfaces that most drywalls naturally have, they are great for improving the lighting and visibility of a room.
+Because of the bright white surfaces that most drywall naturally has, it is great for improving the lighting and visibility of a room.
 If you are on a budget but want a bright ambiance in your garage, using drywall is one way to cut the cost down, as this eliminates the need for painting it.

 Improved Resale Value

-If you are trying to remodel your garage to raise its appraisal value on the market, then adding drywall will help in that.
-Drywalls help raise the value of your house by adding aesthetics to it.
-The plush and clean look of freshly installed drywall will surely make your garage attractive to potential buyers.
+If you are trying to remodel your garage to raise its appraisal value on the market, then adding drywall will help with that.
+Drywall helps raise the value of your house by adding aesthetics to it.
+The clean look of freshly installed drywall will surely make your garage attractive to potential buyers.

-It is also perfect in places like your garage, especially if you have a lot of power tools that could potentially be fire hazards if not appropriately kept.
-Vehicle oils, such as transmission fluids, engine oils, etc., are stored in your garage, so having them fireproof is essential for your safety.
+It is also perfect in places like your garage, especially if you have a lot of power tools that could potentially be fire hazards.
+Vehicle oils, such as transmission fluids, engine oils, etc., are stored in your garage, so having them in a fire-resistant space is essential for your safety.

-The main reason that you might want your garage to be soundproof is to avoid noise complaints from neighbors, especially if you are working with power tools that can be distracting for them.
+The main reason that you might want your garage to be soundproof is to avoid noise complaints from neighbors, especially if you are working with loud power tools.

-Codes like this were established for a primary reason, to keep everyone's safety.
-We must understand and follow such laws to avoid any accidents that may cause damage to property or, even worst, loss of life.
+Codes like this were established for a primary reason—to maintain everyone's safety.
+We must understand and follow such laws to avoid any accidents that may cause damage to property or, even worse—loss of life.

-Typically, you can expect a standard drywall panel of 4x8 to cost around $15, but in some stores, prices may vary from $12-$20.
-If you plan on also hiring professional services such as construction companies and contractors, you can expect to pay ranges of $900 to nearly $3000.
+Typically, you can expect a standard drywall panel measuring 4 x 8 to cost around $15, but in some stores, prices may vary from $12-$20.
+If you plan on also hiring professional services such as construction companies and contractors, you can expect to pay $900 to nearly $3,000.

 Of course, these are all estimations.
-The smaller the wall that will be worked on will be cheaper.
-Other factors such as location, design, and how big the project will be done should also be included.
-If you also need to do plumbing, electricity, and HVAC, you can expect the price to go above three grand.
+The smaller the wall that will be worked on, the cheaper.
+Other factors such as location, design, and how big the project will be should also be included.
+If you also need to do plumbing, electricity, and HVAC, you can expect the price to go above $3,000.

 Sheetrock and drywall are the same.
 Sheetrock is actually a brand that makes drywall.
-These two terms are sometimes interchanged due to the popularity of sheetrock.
-Kind of like how famous Colgate is for toothpaste that it is sometimes substituted for the term toothpaste itself.
+These two terms are sometimes interchanged due to the popularity of Sheetrock.